Who has the best mortgage rates in Ohio?

 It’s a good time to buy a home in Ohio

-"This state is a whole different vibe compared to places like California or New York.
-Ohio?
-Even with interest rates creeping up in 2024, buying a house here doesn’t feel like signing up for a lifetime of debt.
-Let’s get into it.
+Ohio offers a completely different experience compared to high-cost states like California or New York.
+Even with interest rates climbing slightly in 2024, buying a home here doesn’t feel like a lifelong financial burden—and that’s a major advantage.